-Like buying any diamond, in order for you to ensure yourself that you're going to get your money's worth.
+Like buying any diamond, in order for you to insure yourself that you're going to get your money's worth.
 There are certain things that require your full awareness when shopping for diamonds.
 Each has shape that bring certain character that may have a positive or negative effect on the appearance which entitles that the value of any diamond.
 Pear diamonds doesn't vary in this sense.

 The pear diamond is also commonly known as the teardrop diamond and is technically considered an evolution of the standard round brilliant cut.
 Another relative of the pear shaped diamond is the marquise cut. it's also roughly teardrop-shaped cut.
 It was one of the earliest kind of cuts but is already phased out.

 These commonly have small, fine facets.
 This hides any clarity issue that a diamond may have.
 Although round diamonds express a spectacular sparkle and brilliance, pear shaped diamonds aren't very far of when it comes to this certain diamond quality.

 Pear shaped diamonds have distinct features that make them unique in their own right.
 One example is that they've a single pointed end, in fact they're the only ones that's still in circulation that have this particular characteristic.
 Nowadays, cropped ends and corners are more normal because pointed ends may be damaged easily and more complicated to cut effect without causing any flaws and surface imperfections.
 However, a near perfect cut pear shaped diamond which is set out to protect the point from any kind of damage, may be surprisingly elegant and posses the beauty incomparable to any other diamond shapes.